trevormorgan/git-katas/basic-cherry-pick/README.md

 # Git Kata: Basic Cherry Pick

-In this task we want have two branches, master and feature.
+In this task we want have two branches, main and feature.
 We have worked and progressed on both branches seperately.
-However, there are a few changes on the feature branch that we want to take and add onto the master branch.
+However, there are a few changes on the feature branch that we want to take and add onto the main branch.
 Without getting the entire changeset from the feature branch.

 Git has functionality for this "take-just-these-changes" and it is called `cherry-pick`.
 You tell Git which commits you would like to cherry pick and Git will add those commits onto your branch's commit history.